weaverwhale/docs/src/pages/docs/site-overview.md

 ---
 layout: "../../layouts/DocsPost.astro"
 title: "Site Overview"
-description: "Lorem ipsum dolor sit amet"
+description: "High level overview of the Triple Whale application"
-pubDate: "Dec 13 2022"
+pubDate: "Dec 11 2022"
 ---

-TW Site Overview

-Data collection app for Shopify

-Collect data from “services” (Third Party)
+## What is Triple Whale?

+Simply put, a data collection app for Shopify stores combining third and first party data for a holisitc view at your customer journey.

+## Triple Whale Products

+### Summary
+- High level explanation about system

+### Pixel

+#### Third Party services we collect data from:
 - FB Ads
 - Google
 - etc.

-Also collect data via Pixel (First party)
+#### First Party Services we collect data from:
+- Triple Pixel (ours)

-- Compare from third party to our data
+We then compare third party data to our data

+#### Why both?
-Third party apps are blocked from collecting heuristics

-Whereas with pixel we know exactly what the custom journey is, cross platform
+Third party apps are blocked from collecting heuristics, whereas with our pixel we know exactly what the custom journey is, *cross platform*

+### Creative Cockpit

-Creative cockpit is layer above ads to give heuristic data
+Alayer above ads to give heuristic data

+### Finhub

-Finhub connects statistics for financial forecasting
+Connects statistics for financial forecasting

-Insights are data above Shopify
+### Insights

+Data placed above/over Shopify
 - A lot of logic for orders
 - Not connected to ads channel

-Tools
+### Tools

-- Reports etc
+Various tools used for reports, how data is collected, etc.

-Connections
+### Connections
 - Help integrate with all ads channels
-- “We might be working on”

-Summary
-- High level explanation about system

-Settings pages
+### Settings pages
 - User management
 - Pods view are for agencies running multiple stores that want to see all stores at a high level
     - Also authorizes data pulling from Shopify (Everything begins from Shopify)

-ADMIN.triplewhale
+### admin.triplewhale.com
 - Dev UI
 - “Can do a lot of stuff you can’t do from UI”
 - Full Stripe control within here
+- Full account control
+- Used mainly by CS folks